 These performances have generally been in a theatrical setting with a seated audience but the Venice settings were gallery spaces and gardens with visitors moving around freely.
 An interesting challenge for me and I responded by creating continuous performances that gathered small groups of people in to play with the artworks.

-The performances combined mindreading, hypnosis, magic, and games.
+The performances combined mindreading through muscle reading, hypnosis, magic, and games.
 All activities that the Surrealists loved to explore.

-In Testing Surrealism, four hypnotised audience members play a game that tests Salvador Dali’s technique for contacting the subconscious, intuitive mind.
-A running score is kept of how well his technique works.
+In Dinnerlock, four audience members use muscle reading to play a game that tests Salvador Dali’s technique for contacting the subconscious, intuitive mind.
+A running score is kept of how well this technique works.
 The current score is: Surrealism 86 – 204 Not-Surrealism.

-In The Maze, the blindfolded artist attempts two simultaneous feats of mental dexterity with the help of gallery visitors.
+In Marseilles Map, the blindfolded artist attempts two simultaneous feats of mental dexterity with the help of gallery visitors.
 A strange collaboration and competition slowly reveals itself.